Angelo942/gdb_plus/README.md

 # Pydbg
 *Python library to automate gdb debugging*

+## Main features

+* Set python functions as callbacks for any breakpoint you define
+* Test specific functions of a program by calling them at any moment with the parameters you want and analyzing the execution or the outputs
+* Log the code of self modifying functions
+* Backup parts of your memory and restore it during future executions
+* Don't waste time commenting your code.
+The arguments `NOPTRACE` and `REMOTE` make the exploit skip any action related to gdb.

 ## Installation

 ```
 pip3 install -U git+https://github.com/Angelo942/pydbg
 ```

 **Warning for pwndbg users:**
-Bugs in Pwndbg break the api for python so I advise you to use [GEF](https://github.com/hugsy/gef) instead.
+Bugs in Pwndbg break the api for python, so I advise you to use [GEF](https://github.com/hugsy/gef) instead.
 Pydbg **can not** work with pwndbg.
 You will at least have to disable it temporarely from your gdbinit.

 ## Debugging

 You can debug a program using the path to the binary.
 If you really have to you can also use a process or even just his pid.
+For pwn challenges set the remote address with `Debugger().remote(<host>, <port>)` and use the argument `REMOTE` once you want to exploit the server

 ```py
 from pydbg import *